MrH0v0/Codex-Windows-State-Recovery/README.en.md

 [中文](README.md) | [English](README.en.md)

 When a Codex update or unexpected exit makes projects, conversations, or settings disappear, the data may still be on disk.
+So, about this problem, I designed this Skill and fixed it through a codex general task.
-This Skill checks local files and databases first, then chooses a recovery path based on what is actually damaged.
+This skill's gonna check the local files and the database first, and then pick a recovery method based on the actual problem.

 It covers: